JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q2468128" title="Hortus Botanicus Leiden" aliases="Leiden Botanical Garden">
 <param ve-entity eid="Q43631" title="Leiden">
 <param ve-entity eid="Q7161189" title="Pelargonium grossularioides">
 Of the many _Pelargonium_ species, _Pelargonium triste_ was probably the first one to reach Europe before 1600, and it was subsequently introduced to France.
-By 1672, ten more species had been collected—mostly from Table Mountain, on the Cape Peninsula–and brought back to the <span data-click-map-flyto="52.159, 4.484">Leiden Botanical Garden</span>by Paul Hermann, a medical officer with the Dutch East India company (VOC).[^ref4] In his 1689-book _Paradisi Batavi Prodromus_, Hermann recorded the name of one such pelargonium, now known as _P. grossularioides_.
-During this period, Hermann and other physicians highly valued these and other non-native plants for their medicinal, culinary, and nutritive properties and studied them accordingly.
+By 1672, ten more species had been collected—mostly from Table Mountain, on the Cape Peninsula–and brought back to the <span data-click-map-flyto="52.159, 4.484">Leiden Botanical Garden</span>by Paul Hermann, a medical officer with the Dutch East India company (VOC).[^ref4] In his 1689-book _[Paradisi Batavi Prodromus](https://bibdigital.rjb.csic.es/idurl/1/13582)_, Hermann recorded the name of one such pelargonium, now known as _P. grossularioides_.[^ref5] During this period, Hermann and other physicians highly valued these and other non-native plants for their medicinal, culinary, and nutritive properties and studied them accordingly.
 <param ve-map center="-24.569, 25.879" zoom="5">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>